Conformal symmetries in the extremal process of two-dimensional discrete Gaussian Free Field: Preliminary considerations

 Then for any finite Borel measure $\sigma$ on~$D$,

 \end{proposition}

 \begin{proofsect}{Proof} This goes back to Kahane~\cite{Kahane}.
-The proof boils down to a computation of the $t$-derivative of the expectation with~$\Phi$ replaced by $\sqrt t\,\Phi+\sqrt{1-t}\,\wt\Phi$, where $\Phi$ and~$\wt\Phi$ are regarded as independent.
-The same argument applies even when the exponential (of the integral) is replaced by any convex function (of the integral) with at most exponential growth at infinity. \end{proofsect}
+The proof boils down to a computation of the $t$-derivative of the expectation with~$\Phi$ replaced by $\sqrt t\,\Phi+\sqrt{1-t}\,\wt\Phi$, with $\Phi$ and~$\wt\Phi$ regarded as independent.
+The same argument applies even when the exponential (of the integral) is replaced by any convex function (of the integral) with at most a polynomial growth at infinity. \end{proofsect}